RoyChehmer/DL-Assignment/README.md

 - Consumer is running in  background -> pulls messages from RabbitMQ -> saves the details in PostgreSQL DB.

 ## ERD
-Streets N-1 Cities N-1 regions
+Streets N-1 Cities N-1 Regions

 ## How to create the infrastructure and execute the project
 cd DataLoopaAssesment\dm-interview-assignment